tx00-web-en/Learning-Material-And-Tasks/material/scrum-activity2.md

 **Notes:**

-* You can start Task 3 now and continue during the autonomous session in the afternoon.
+* You can start this task now and continue during the autonomous session in the afternoon.
 * Effective collaboration within your team is essential for success.
 * Apply critical thinking when defining and prioritizing **user stories**.
 * Reflect on how Scrum principles apply to your planning.